 Located at the southern edge of the Blue Mountains Ecoregion, just west of the Silvies River.
-Area includes ecologically significant stretch of Silver Creek and its surrounding habitat
+Area includes ecologically significant stretch of Silver Creek and its surrounding habitat.

 Ecoregions